84634E1A607A/nova210se/docs/frontend-doc.md

 │   │   ├── rejectInvitation.ts   Reject the invitation api.
 │   │   ├── searchFriend.ts   Search users api.
 │   │   ├── updateFriend.ts   Update the friend setting api.
-│   │   └── utils   Get appropriate name for any user.
+│   │   └── utils   Get appropriate name to display for a user.
-│   │       ├── parseAnyoneName.ts
-│   │       ├── parseDisplayName.ts
-│   │       └── parseNameOfFirend.ts
-│   ├── index.css   Generate by create-react-app.
 │   ├── index.tsx   Router definition and the entry point of the APP.
 │   ├── main_page
 │   │   ├── MainPageFramework.tsx   The main framework that users see except for login page.
 │   │   └── SideBarLink.tsx   Left-side links used in MainPageFramework.
-│   ├── svg   Svg images.
-│   │   ├── cancel-svgrepo-com.svg
-│   │   ├── fold-down-svgrepo-com.svg
-│   │   ├── fold-up-svgrepo-com.svg
-│   │   ├── more-horizontal-square-svgrepo-com.svg
-│   │   ├── nav-chat-icon.svg
-│   │   ├── nav-friend-icon.svg
-│   │   ├── nav-group-icon.svg
-│   │   ├── nav-invitation-icon.svg
-│   │   ├── nav-search-icon.svg
-│   │   ├── nav-setting-icon.svg
-│   │   └── nav-upcoming-icon.svg
 │   ├── user_control   Related to the current user herself or himself.
 │   │   ├── AccountManagement.tsx   User settings page.
 │   │   ├── DisplayCurrentUserInfo.tsx   Display user in the top left corner.